Blog

 • A musty or damp smell – a strong indicator of hidden moisture or mould

-• Visible stains or discolouration – especially on ceilings, skirting boards, or around joints
+• Visible stains or discolouration – especially on ceiling finishes, mouldings, or around material junctions

 • Peeling paint or bubbling finishes – caused by trapped moisture beneath the surface